Five Most Common Car Accident Injuries

 Whiplash is a painful condition that results in the stiffness of the neck and can potentially cause headaches.
 Many drivers are commonly left with chronic neck pain.
 Often, whiplash is treatable with chiropractic care, but, in extreme cases, surgical intervention may be necessary.

-- Concussions — Concussions are head injuries that occur when the brain collides against the inside of your skull.
-These are common in auto accidents due to direct impacts or a severe jerking of the head when colliding with another car or structure.
+Concussions are head injuries that occur when the brain suddenly collides against the inside of your skull.
+These are common in car accidents due to direct impacts or a severe jerking of the head when colliding with another car or structure.

-Concussions are usually not life-threatening, but they are painful and they cause confusion, dizziness, imbalance, and other challenging issues while recovering.
+While concussions are usually not life-threatening, they are painful and can cause confusion, dizziness, imbalance, and other challenging issues while recovering.

-- Herniated discs — Auto accidents can impact the spine and cause herniated discs.
-A herniated disc is a disc in between your vertebrae that has burst.
-The fluid that is usually contained in this disc puts pressure on the nerves in your spine, which is painful and limits your range of motion.
+The main way auto accidents can impact the spine is by causing herniated discs.
+A herniated disc happens when a disc that separates your vertebrae ruptures and puts pressure on your spinal nerve.
+This injury is painful and limits your range of motion.

-- Sprains and strains — Auto accidents frequently cause sprains and strains, which are stretches and tears to your muscles, ligaments, and tendons.
+Auto accidents frequently cause sprains and strains, stretching and tears to your muscles, ligaments, and tendons.
 Sprains and strains vary in severity.
 In some cases, all you need is a little rest and physical rehabilitation.
-In more serious cases, you may need surgery for treatment.
+In more severe cases, you may need surgery for treatment.

 Another result of the force of an auto accident is a fracture.
 Direct impacts in an automobile accident can cause one or more of your bones to break, and surgery is often required.
 Both small hairline fractures (a tiny crack) and total bone (or complete) fractures can occur in an auto accident.

 An accident can happen very quickly, making the details of what happened or how you feel blurry.
 However, these symptoms are signs of a severe injury: